Can You Use Your Laptop Windows Key on Your Desktop?

 Launching the command prompt is the first step towards uninstalling your Windows 10 keys from your laptop.
 Here’s how:

-- To launch the app, you’ll need to click on the Start button and search for the Command Prompt manually.
+• To launch the app, you must manually click the Start button and search for the Command Prompt

 Enter Commands

-Once you’ve launched the command prompt, you’ll need to type in slmgr /dlv to get your activation ID.
+Once you’ve launched the command prompt, you must type in slmgr /dlv to get your activation ID.

 Some users prefer skipping this step, instead opting to type slmgr /upk directly to uninstall the product key.